 Another change is that our GitHub repository with packaging tools has now become private—as it used to be in older versions of OpenNebula—but the source packages for publicly released versions remain available in the download repositories for easy rebuilds and customizations.
 Apart from that, the current process of contributing to OpenNebula via GitHub remains completely unchanged, so the new Enterprise Edition brings no disruption at all to the usual way of reporting bugs, requesting new features, contributing to the source code, or creating a new add-on.

-I hope my message will help to clarify some of the changes that are taking place these days, which are ultimately intended not only to ensure the long-tern sustainability of the project, but also to strengthen the OpenNebula Community and our shared objective: to build the best open source Cloud Management Platform in the known universe! 🚀 Of course, if you have any questions, or you feel that any of these changes interferes with your contributions to the OpenNebula Community, please don’t hesitate to contact me.
+I hope my message will help to clarify some of the changes that are taking place these days, which are ultimately intended not only to ensure the long-term sustainability of the project, but also to strengthen the OpenNebula Community and our shared objective: to build the best open source Cloud Management Platform in the known universe! 🚀 Of course, if you have any questions, or you feel that any of these changes interfere with your contributions to the OpenNebula Community, please don’t hesitate to contact me.